 On our Padlet site all the submissions have been made available.
 A huge THANK YOU to all the GirlCon participants that submitted their inspiring essays and thoughts.
 We received submissions from the USA, The Philippines and Canada - you can click on each one in the Padlet site to read and leave a comment.

 click here or on image to see the submissions

-All of the girls will also be receiving their won glass wave and can then become part of the Planetary Wave Project.
+All of the girls also received their own glass wave and have become part of the

 We were part of the TECH + ART break-out session on